10 Top-Rated Tourist Attractions in Norfolk, VA

 1. Walk through Norfolk Botanical Garden

 The Norfolk Botanical Garden is a beautiful outdoor nature retreat just minutes from downtown, next to the airport.
-This a wonderful place to enjoy a walk in the forest, admire colorful gardens, or bring the kids on a hot summer day to frolic in the splash pad.
+This a wonderful place to visit to enjoy a walk in the forest, admire colorful gardens, or bring the kids on a hot summer day to frolic in the splash pad.
 The more than 60 theme gardens, on 175 acres, feature a wide range of plants that provide a unique experience throughout the year.

 The garden was started in the late 1930s and began with the planting of thousands of azaleas and rhododendrons, as well as other trees and shrubs.
 Although it expanded over the years, what visitors see today is a mature garden, carefully tended to by staff and a large number of volunteers.